Penelope Fletcher

 Penelope Fletcher (born 22 July 1988) is a British writer of paranormal romance and young-adult fantasy fiction.
 She was born in London and lives in the United Kingdom with her fiancé.
 Her books have been published digitally as eBooks on Amazon Kindle, Barnes & Noble Nook, and Apple iBooks.
-She writes erotic fiction under pen name Hanna Lui.
+She writes erotic fiction under the pen name Hanna Lui.

-In an interview with Wattpad, Fletcher mentions her writing process involves typing where she "just keeps going until it feels like it's the end."
+In an interview with Wattpad, Fletcher mentioned her writing process involves typing where she "just keeps going until it feels like it's the end."

 Publications

 Most of Penelope Fletcher's work is self-published.

 Rae Wilder

 The Rae Wilder novels are about a dystopian world in which humans are on the brink of extinction, threatened by magical demons such as vampires and fairies.
 They are aimed at the teen market.
 The titles of the books were changed after they were first published.